Cosmology with supernova Encore in the strong lensing cluster MACS J0138-2155: Lens model comparison and H0 measurement: Lens mass models

 \section{Lens mass models}

 In this section, we summarize the seven modeling approaches using six different software with the same data as input.
 The modeling approaches are divided into two generic categories, parametric and free-form total mass distributions.
 The five parametric models from four different software are presented in Sect.~\ref{sec:mass_model:glafic} to Sect.~\ref{sec:mass_model:zitrin}, and the two hybrid free-form models used in this work are described in Sects.~\ref{sec:mass_model:mars} and \ref{sec:mass_model:wslap}.
 We summarize in Table \ref{tab:software} the requirements and capabilities of each software.
-All of them can model single-plane lenses with circular positional uncertainties for the multiple images.
+All can model single-plane lenses with circular positional uncertainties for the multiple images.
 This setup consequently forms a \texttt{baseline} model for direct comparison of the software and approaches.
-All models adopted a flat $\Lambda$CDM cosmology with $H_0=70\,\kmsMpc$ and $\Om=1-\OL=0.3$ for predicting the multiple image positions, magnifications and time delays, unless otherwise stated.
+All models adopted a flat $\Lambda$CDM cosmology\footnote{The current standard cosmological model that is spatially flat and consists of dark energy described by the cosmological constant $\Lambda$ and cold dark matter (CDM).} with $H_0=70\,\kmsMpc$ and $\Om=1-\OL=0.3$ for predicting the multiple image positions, magnifications, and time delays, unless otherwise stated.

 The seven modeling teams were each invited to build two models: (1) a \texttt{baseline} model to facilitate direct comparison between different models, and, optionally, (2) their ultimate model, representing the team's most suitable mass model for cosmographic inference with SN Encore.
-For the \texttt{baseline} model, all the mass components (cluster-scale halos, sub-halos and LOS galaxies) are placed at the cluster redshift of $\zd=0.336$, and the positional uncertainties are assumed to be circular.
-The size of the circular uncertainty ($\sigma^{\rm circ}$) is the geometric mean of the semi-major ($\sigma^{\rm major}$) and semi-minor ($\sigma^{\rm minor}$) axes of the elliptical uncertainty tabulated in Table 4 of \citet{Ertl+2025} and in Table~\ref{tab:silver_pos}, i.e., $\sigma^{\rm circ} = \sqrt{\sigma^{\rm major} \sigma^{\rm minor}}$.
+For the \texttt{baseline} model, all the mass components (cluster-scale halos, sub-halos, and LOS galaxies) were placed at the cluster redshift of $\zd=0.336$, and the positional uncertainties were assumed to be circular.
+The size of the circular uncertainty ($\sigma^{\rm circ}$) is the geometric mean of the semimajor ($\sigma^{\rm major}$) and semiminor ($\sigma^{\rm minor}$) axes of the elliptical uncertainty tabulated in Table 4 of \citet{Ertl+2025} and in Table~\ref{tab:silver_pos}, i.e., $\sigma^{\rm circ} = \sqrt{\sigma^{\rm major} \sigma^{\rm minor}}$.
 In the end, six of the seven teams used their \texttt{baseline} model as their ultimate model.
 Only the \GLEE\ team built an ultimate model in addition to their \texttt{baseline} model.